 The major cause of peptic ulcer disease is infection with H. pylori.
 Not all patients with H. pylori infection develop ulcer disease, as many suffer from dyspepsia without ulcers.

 The major cause of peptic ulcer disease is infection with H. pylori.
 The infection is most likely to occur in childhood, especially if the children are living in low socioeconomic conditions.
 In developed countries, H. pylori infection prevalence increases with age.
-Not all patients with H. pylori infection develop ulcer disease, as many suffer from dyspepsia without ...
+Not all patients with H. pylori infection develop ulcer disease, as many suffer ...